garykac/clipboard/clipboard.md

 ## MIME Types

+This proposal is motivated by the desire to support image types in a safe manner, but there is a desire to handle all types safely.

 To do: Need to agree on set of required mimetypes.
-Should we allow any mimetype and binary data?
+Can we safely allow any mimetype and binary data?
+What alternatives are there for application-specific data on the clipboard?

-This proposal is motivated by the desire to support image types in a safe manner.

 ## Acknowledgements